-As from 1 March 2017, interest-free or low interest loans to a trust by a connected natural person or a company connected to that natural person give rise to a deemed donation.
+As from 1 March 2017, interest-free or low interest loans to a trust by a connected natural person or by a company connected to that natural person give rise to a deemed donation.
 The donation is the difference between the interest rate charged and the official interest rate applied to the loan amount.

-This deemed donation applies to new and existing loans however excludes:
+This deemed donation applies to new and existing loans, excluding:

-- Loans to certain vesting trusts

-- Loans to certain special trusts

-- Loans to approved public benefit organisations

-- Loans funding the primary residence of that person or their spouse

-- Loans to small business funding entities

-- Loans where transfer pricing rules apply

-- Loans provided in terms of a Sharia compliant financing arrangement

-- Loans subject to Dividends Tax

-- Unpaid beneficiary distributions provided certain conditions are met.
+- Loans to certain vesting and certain share incentive trusts - Loans to special trusts created solely for the benefit of a person with a disability - Loans to approved public benefit organisations - Loans funding the primary residence of that person or their spouse - Loans to small business funding entities - Loans where transfer pricing rules apply - Loans provided in terms of a Sharia compliant financing arrangement - Loans subject to Dividends Tax - Unpaid beneficiary distributions, subject to certain provisions which may include a requirement that: - the trust deed stipulates (or the trustees have the sole discretion to determine) the time and extent of payment of such vested amount - the beneficiary has not entered into an agreement with the trustee to retain such amount in the trust.

-The interest foregone is treated as an ongoing annual donation by the natural person as at the end of the tax year.
-Donations Tax will be payable on 31 March each year, and the annual Donations Tax exemption of R100 000 may be claimed.
+The interest foregone is treated as an ongoing annual donation by that person as at the end of the tax year.
+Donations Tax will be payable at the end of March of each year.
+The annual Donations Tax exemption of R100 000 may be claimed if not already utilised.